rhaleblian/terrarium-puredaisy/README.md

     make

-If all is successful, your .bin file will be in the `build/build` folder.
+If all is successful, your .bin file will be next to your .pd file.

 # Resources
 [Pure Data Manual](http://write.flossmanuals.net/pure-data/introduction2/)